davidstump/SwiftPhoenixClient/README.md

 platform :ios, '9.0'
 use_frameworks!

-pod "SwiftPhoenixClient"
+pod "SwiftPhoenixClient", '~> 1.0'
 ```

 and running `pod install`.
-From there you will need to add `import SwiftPhoenixClient` in any ViewController you want it to be used.
+From there you will need to add `import SwiftPhoenixClient` in any class you want it to be used.

 ### Carthage